 This post is part of the series “(Re)Assembling Asias through Science.”
-Click here to read the series’ introduction and contact editors Chunyu Jo Ann Wang (email@example.com) and Tim Quinn (firstname.lastname@example.org) if you are interested in contributing!
+Read the series’ introduction and contact editors Chunyu Jo Ann Wang (firstname.lastname@example.org) and Tim Quinn (email@example.com) if you are interested in contributing!

 Benson, P., and S. Kirsch.
 2010.
 “Capitalism and the Politics of Resignation.”
 Current Anthropology 51(4): 459-486.